pbrazeale/100-Days-of-Code/README.md

 Excellent project.
 I can already see how using this to rename filenames throughout a dir would be helpful.

 ### Day 025 U.S. States Game
+Built a quiz game using turtle and pandas.

+Learned the *basics* of pandas, and can already see the advantages over an excel sheet that I'm accustomed to.